markhunte/Hype_Symbol_Override_Extension/README.md

-*Four instances of a single Symbol.*
+*Four instances of a single Symbol on a Scene.*

 <img src="README.assets/Screenshot 2021-01-28 at 23.41.27.jpg" alt="Screenshot 2021-01-28 at 23.41.27" style="zoom:50%;" />